 Evening and Weekend Service Hours

-Service hours were expanded to accommodate clients’ shifting work schedules and childcare needs during the pandemic.
+Service hours were expanded to accommodate clients’ work schedules and childcare needs during the pandemic.

 Your well-being is important to me.
 Some clients may have concerns about using tele-psychology, adequate privacy at home, and/or challenges in securing child-free time to participate.
 These concerns are understandable.
 Please reach out to discuss them with me.

-At this time, it remains unlikely that in-person services will be available in our community.
-The most recent guidance from the College of Psychologists (May 14, 2020) has recommended continued use of virtual modalities (except for crisis or urgent care).
+At this time, it remains unlikely that in-person therapy services will be available in our community.
+The most recent guidance from the College of Psychologists (March 2021) has recommended continued use of virtual modalities (except for crisis or urgent care).
 If you would like to be referred to another provider for in-person therapy, I can assist you in trying to locate one, but cannot offer any guarantees of a match.

 Be Vigilant About Fraud